guillermooo/sublime-undocs/source/extensibility/plugins.rst

 In particular, the :file:`Packages/Default` contains many examples of undocumented commands and API calls.
-Note that you will first have to extract its contents to a folder if you want to take a look at the code within.
+Note that you will first have to extract its contents to a folder if you want to take a look at the code within - `PackageResourceViewer <https://packagecontrol.io/packages/PackageResourceViewer>` helps with this.